- pain that may feel like a dull ache

 - sleep apnea, unrefreshed sleep that causes fatigue

-Talk to your doctor about all your symptoms.
-Some conditions will have differentiating signs and symptoms that can help your doctor diagnose what’s causing your discomfort.
+Talking to your doctor about all your symptoms can help them determine what’s causing your discomfort.

-Make an appointment with your doctor if you are experiencing any of the symptoms mentioned above.
-Even though both conditions share similar symptoms, the treatment and outlook for both conditions are very different.
-Your doctor can help determine the condition and recommend the right treatment, even if you’re unsure what the cause is.
-It’s also important to treat RA early as RA lead to serious complications as it progresses.
+Your doctor can help diagnose the condition and recommend the right treatment.
+It’s also important to treat RA early because RA lead to serious complications as it progresses.